letoram/durden/README.md

 style layout

 ### widgets
-widgets, allow arcan lwa connections with a custom ID to be attached to fixed- size dock slots and have them auto-launch on startup and a config- key for finding in the normal target database.
+widgets, allow arcan lwa connections with a custom GUID to be attached to fixed- size dock slots and have them auto-launch on startup and a config- key for finding in the normal target database.
+Work like the little dockapps in WindowMaker.

 ### content preview in browser
 extending lbar to support dynamic asynch- content loading for associating